Perivel/domeniere.js/src/domain/README.md

 Your `Domain` is responsible for managing modules.
 As such, we can access module services, factories, and repositories from the `Domain`.

 ### Registering Modules
 It is recommended that modules be registered at the `Api` class.
-For more informatioin about registering modules with the `API` class, see the `API` section.
+For more informatioin about registering modules with the `Api` class, see the [Api](./../api/README.md) section.

 ### Accessing Modules
 To access objects in your module using the `Module()` method.